josh-monto/dob-permits/README.md

 * A bucket in Google Cloud Storage (the data lake)
 * A dataset in BigQuery (the data warehouse)

 A docker compose file was written that sets up the Airflow configuration.
-Most of this code comes from directly from Airflow in a guide for using with GCP, but some modifications were made, including adding my specific GCP project info and mounting the credentials needed as volumes, as these credentials were placed in their own folders under the root directory for ease of ignoring.
+Most of this code comes from directly from Airflow in a guide for use with GCP, but some modifications were made, including adding my specific GCP project info and mounting the credentials needed as volumes, as these credentials were placed in their own folders under my home directory (outside the project folder).

 The heart of this project is the Python script "data_ingestion_gcs_dag.py" This sets up the DAG and its daily trigger.
 The first block in the DAG, **get_last_issued_date_task** looks at the final BigQuery table to find the last issuance date that appears.
 Building permits are posted as they are issued, so this task helps us ensure that new data can be pulled by querying data via the API with an issuance date on or after the latest date seen.
+If the table doesn't exist yet, the last issuance date is set to exactly five years ago from the run date.

-The next task **fetch_permits_task** does the actually querying of the data we need from the API, but it first set up the date range for which we need to query.
+The next task **fetch_permits_task** does the actually querying of the data we need from the API, but it first sets up the date range for which we need to query.
 It handles the API limit of 1000 records per API call, and the initial loading of the data, which contains a lot of records.
-It is set up to pull all data from the last five years for the initial load.
+It will pull all records from the last issuance date returned from the last task.
+The initial fetch takes some time (~10-15 minutes for me).

 **local_to_gcs_task** uploads the raw data to the GCS data lake.

 **create_table_task** handles the initial creation of the table we use for queries to the eventual dashboard.
 It partitions the table by issuance_date as that is the value we will use to custom filter in the dashboard.
-It is also clustered by gis_nta_name, job_type, borough, block. gis_nta_name is the value we are using to sort the number of projects by neighborhood, and job_type is used as a filter to select only new builds. borough and block are not used at this point, but I plan to integrate them directly to change the map using a shapefile with borough, block, and lot subdivisions, so I can outline the lot where a project will take place rather than just place a simple dot on its location.
+It is also clustered by gis_nta_name, job_type, borough, and block. gis_nta_name is the value we are using to sort the number of projects by neighborhood, and job_type is used as a filter to select only new builds. borough and block are not used at this point, but I plan to integrate them directly to change the map using a shapefile with borough, block, and lot subdivisions, so I can outline the lot where a project will take place rather than just place a simple dot on its location.

 **create_external_table_task** sets up an external table from the raw data in the data lake that we can query in BigQuery, which is transformed into a new table in **create_temp_table_task**.
 The new table contains the columns borough, job_type, block, lot, issuance_date (converted to timestamp), permit_si_no (converted to int), location_coordinates (a concatenation of gis_latitude and gis_longitude that is used to plot the points), and gis_nta_name.
 This data is then merged with the final table in **merge_tables_task**, using permit_si_no to exclude permits already in the database.

-**skip_tasks** handles cases where there is no data created as a result of **fetch_permits_task**, which will happen often. **join** completes the graph and gives the two branches in the DAG a logical endpoint.
+**skip_tasks** handles cases where there is no data created as a result of **fetch_permits_task**, which will happen often (like on weekends and holidays). **join** completes the graph and gives the two branches in the DAG a logical endpoint.

 The full DAG is illustrated below: